Sabres vs. Bruins odds, prediction, time: 2026 NHL playoff picks, Game 3 best bets from proven model

 The 2026 NHL playoffs continue on Thursday with a trio of contests, including a Game 3 between the Buffalo Sabres and Boston Bruins.
 The Sabres and the Bruins split the first two games, with Boston taking Game 2 on Tuesday by a 4-2 score.
 Boston won the regular season series 3-1, taking the last game 4-3 on March 25.

 The puck drops at 7 p.m.
 ET from TD Garden in Boston.
-The latest Sabres vs. Bruins odds have the two teams tied at -110, while the over/under is 6.
+The latest Sabres vs. Bruins odds have the two teams tied at -110 (risk $110 to win $100), while the over/under is 6.
 Before making any Bruins vs. Sabres picks or predictions, check out the Sabres vs. Bruins predictions from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.